yuyumarupythondata/pandas-data/README.md

 # python
-How to use python libraly
+How to use python grammar and python libraly